INRIA/scikit-learn-mooc/slides/linear_model.md

 class: split-30
 # For classification: logistic regression

-The output of the model is interpreted of the probability of y being 1 (red) for a given x.
+The output of the model is interpreted as the probability of y being 1 (red) for a given x.

 .column1[